Italian Citizenship Requirements

 If you were born in the United States (or in any other country where citizenship is acquired by birth), and any one of the situations listed below pertains to you, you could be eligible to apply for Dual Citizenship with Italy.
 The National Italian American Foundation, NIAF, in collaboration with the Italian Embassy has prepared a FREE on-line questionnaire that will help you determine your eligibility for Italian citizenship.
 Click here to complete the questionnaire.

 Your father was an Italian citizen at the time of your birth (i.e. was not a citizen of the US or another country when you were born);

-Your mother was an Italian citizen at the time of your birth (had not become and you were born after January 1, 1948;
+Your mother was an Italian citizen at the time of your birth (was not yet citizen of the US and you were born after January 1, 1948);

 Your paternal grandfather was an Italian citizen, your father was born in the US or a country other than Italy, and your paternal grandfather was still an Italian citizen at the time of his birth;